aurelieleribaux-1/DMNVisionTool_v3/README.md

 ## Functionalities

 The user, through the simple and intuitive GUI, can load an image from the local storage in different formats (PNG, JPEG, BMP).
 The image is then displayed and is ready to be converted.
-After that, the backend receives the loaded image, extracts the elements and link them togheter in order to obtain the final *.bpmn* file.
+After that, the backend receives the loaded image, extracts the elements and link them togheter in order to obtain the final *.dmn* file.
 At this pont the result comes back to the frontend and, using the GUI, can be downloaded or can be shown and edited thanks to the integration of the [*bpmn-js*](https://bpmn.io/toolkit/bpmn-js/) library.

 Overall, the application is able to provide the following functionalities:
-- Convert an image into the corresponding *.bpmn* model;
+- Convert an image into the corresponding *.dmn* model;
 - Download the converted model;
 - Visualize the converted model and, next to it, the starting image;
 - Edit the converted model;
-- Open, edit and download an existing *.bpmn* model;
+- Open, edit and download an existing *.dmn* model;
-- Create a BPMN model from scratch and download it as *.bpmn* file or *.svg* image;
+- Create a BPMN model from scratch and download it as *.dmn* file or *.svg* image;
-- Load an image next to the BPMN editor.
+- Load an image next to the DMN editor.

-At present the application is able to detect the following BPMN elements with a fair average precision:
+At present the application is able to detect the following DMN elements with a fair average precision:

 <table>
 <tr><td>
+#TO BE CHANGED
 | BPMN Nodes                            | AP
 |---------------------------------------|-----
 | Start Event                           | 96.923